aerkiaga/nacre/README.md

   - Implement struct and enum definition syntax.
   - Add support for more kinds of lvalues.
 * Implement barebones code generation.
-  - Write code to convert CoC into closures.
   - Write code to optimize closures into static code and data structures.
   - Add at least a few built-in types.
-  - Investigate and use LLVM.

 ### Research phase
 Once the bootstrapping compiler is capable of